amykv/mesbglister/README.md

 View: The purpose of this layer is to inform the ViewModel about the user’s action.
 This layer observes the ViewModel and does not contain any kind of application logic.

 ViewModel: It exposes those data streams which are relevant to the View.
-Moreover, it serve as a link between the Model and the View.
+Moreover, it serves as a link between the Model and the View.

 <img src="https://user-images.githubusercontent.com/5241162/183707618-2d6fdd46-b176-4ab7-9ccf-1c695e12e895.png" alt="drawing"/>